What A Midwife Wishes People Knew About Her Job

 What would surprise people about midwives in Ethiopia?

-It's men and women who are joining the midwifery profession, not just females.
-When I was in school, out of a total of 40 — there were only four male midwives.
+It's men and women who are joining the midwifery profession, not just males.
+When I was in school, out of a total of 40 — there were only four female midwives.
 Nowadays, the ratio is almost one to one.
 That shows good improvement.